EduardoZepeda/coffee-bytes-hugo/content/posts/comentar-el-codigo-esta-mal-resena-de-clean-code/index.en.md

 ### Your class, variable and function names should be self-explanatory.

-This concept is quite simple but it is still very common to see cryptic code that is difficult to understand.
+This concept is quite simple but it is common to see cryptic code that is difficult to understand.

 ```python
 # Codigo criptico en Python